NilsNiggemann/PMFRG.jl/README.md

 For longer runs, it is advisable to specify a `CheckPointDirectory`, where regular Checkpoints of the Solution state are stored.
 From each checkpoint, the Solver can be re-started.
 Also, the data can be used to for further anaysis, if complete vertex information should be required.
 Note that a single Checkpoint may take up several Gigabytes of storage (for cluster-sized problems) so they should be saved to the scratch directory.
 ## Evaluation
-Since susceptibilities are returned as a list according to pre-selected symmetry inequivalent pairs, the library `SpinFRGLattices` has to be used for evaluation.
-To compute Fourier transforms (and other things), it is helpful to use the package `PMFRGEvaluation` (`git@gitlabph.physik.fu-berlin.de:niggeni/PMFRGEvaluation.git`).
+Since susceptibilities are returned as a list according to pre-selected symmetry inequivalent pairs, the library [`SpinFRGLattices.jl`](https://gitlabph.physik.fu-berlin.de/niggeni/spinfrglattices.jl)) has to be used for evaluation.
+To compute Fourier transforms (and other things), it is helpful to use the package [`PMFRGEvaluation`](`git@gitlabph.physik.fu-berlin.de:niggeni/(https://gitlabph.physik.fu-berlin.de/niggeni/)PMFRGEvaluation.git`).
 As an example, the following code plots the magnetic susceptibility for the data generated above.
 ```
 using HDF5, PMFRGEvaluation
 using CairoMakie #for plotting.
 You can use whatever plotting package you like of course